duprej/ccc/readme.md

 | CCCcontroller | middle     | yes  | no                 | no          | smart/efficient |
 | CCCweb        | high       | yes  | yes                | yes         | smart/efficient |

-## Topologies/Urbanization
+## Topologies/Urbanisation
 CCC is a complex architecture for reguler users but powerful and versatile for many usages.
 Modules can be distributed where you want.
 Of course you can put all modules on an unique computer for easy use.

 ![Topologies](images/cccTopologies.gif)

 ## Hardware installation
-First you have to find a PC computer or a Single Board Computer (like a Raspberry Pi / Orange Pi / Banana Pi...) that will act as a tiny server and connects your autochangers to it with RS-232/422<->USB adapters.
-For my part, I used an old laptop like this :
+You can use a real PC computer or a Single Board Computer (like a Raspberry Pi / Orange Pi / Banana Pi...) that will act as a tiny server and connects your autochangers with RS-232C/422A<->USB adapters.
+For my part, I used an old Dell laptop like this :

 ![Installation](images/cacHardware.jpg)